Six Senses Rome Wedding Reception: Terrace Aperitivo + Intimate Garden Dinner

 Portraits in Rome, the next morning

 The portraits you see here weren’t taken on the wedding day.
-We did them the next morning at sunrise, when Rome is still quiet and the light feels soft and cinematic.
+Instead, we did them the next morning at sunrise, when Rome is still quiet and the light feels soft and cinematic.

-That’s exactly why it looks the way it does: calm streets, gentle tones, no rush.
-Just a slow walk and the kind of morning glow you can’t fake later in the day.
+Because of that, everything looks calmer: empty streets, gentle tones, no rush.
+Just a slow walk, a few minutes together, and the kind of morning glow you can’t fake later in the day.

 Quick tips for a Six Senses Rome celebration